sogolhaghani/OntologyToolsTest/README.md

 * Download and install IntelliJ IDEA (Recommends)

-* Install Docker and Docker Compose if you don't have your own database and message brokers
+* Install Docker and Docker Compose if you don't have your own database

 * Run git clone https://github.com/sogolhaghani/OntologyToolsTest.git